alperengormez/alperengormez.github.io/_posts/2020-01-16-data-analysis-epl1718.md

 ![Model architecture]({{ site.url }}/assets/data_analysis_epl1718/architecture.jpg)

 Since the data is tabular, I did not see a need to use convolutional neural networks.
 I did not use recurrent neural networks because the data is not exactly sequential.
 There are multiple teams and number of matches each team play is very low.
+The architecture I used is not necessarily the best one.
+The hyperparameters of the network can be tuned to achieve higher performance.

 First, we take a look at the training and validation losses of the network.